awangdev/3d-modeling/Early Prototype/1st selector/README.md

 # 3d-modeling
 This project is using ThreeJS to build 3D Building Floor Plan models from Floor Blue Print images.
-This is a early stage prototype, only allowing to pick pre-processed file.

 ***Example***